How to Mirror Android to Laptop: 5 Best Methods (2026)

 With scrcpy and Vysor, yes.
 Both let you use your laptop’s mouse and keyboard to interact with your Android screen, type messages, launch apps, and swipe through menus.
 AirDroid’s free tier only supports view-only mirroring, and the built-in Windows Cast feature doesn’t support any input control.
 If you need full control without a paid subscription, scrcpy is the clear winner since it’s completely free and supports mouse, keyboard, and clipboard sharing between devices.

 Yes.
-Even scrcpy’s 35ms USB latency is noticeable in fast-paced games.
+Even scrcpy’s very low USB latency is noticeable in fast-paced games.
 For gaming, use an Android emulator instead.

 Yes.
 Install scrcpy via Homebrew (brew install scrcpy) or use AirDroid.
 The built-in Windows Cast feature doesn’t work on macOS because Apple uses AirPlay instead of Miracast.
-In our testing, scrcpy on macOS performed identically to the Windows version with the same ~35ms USB latency.
+Because scrcpy relies on the same cross-platform ADB connection on every operating system, it runs on macOS with the same very low USB latency you get on Windows.

 They’re different.
 DeX creates a desktop-like interface with resizable windows, while mirroring just duplicates your phone screen.
 Galaxy S20+ supports DeX over USB-C.